Bench Phase

 2017- Vandenberg Dunes Limited Partner’s engineers designed a Cloacina Membrane Bioreactor (MBR) to convert all the human wastewater from the proposed golf resort into irrigation water for the five courses.

-2021- LGSS introduced to BrightWater HDC.which focused on hydrodynamic cavitation.
+2021- LGSS was introduced to BrightWater HDC which focused on hydrodynamic cavitation.
 We did an initial visit and some batch testing at the Codiga Resource Recovery Center at Stanford University.

 2022 - MNS Engineers designed a BOD for a Wastewater Reclamation Project to irrigate the golf complex as an alternative to produced water.